On the 4th of May 2015, I sat down where I am sitting today and made a list that would change my life.

 All that changed just under a year after I started 500 Days Of Film.
 Odeon launched its Limitless membership programme and I was one of its early adopters.
-I’ve recently renewed my subscription for the third time and I wouldn’t be without my card.

 Indeed, one of the best things about creating the 500 Days Of Film challenge, has been the conversations I have had with people about movies.
 Everyone likes to talk about the films they love (and those they hate!).

 At the beginning of my 500 Days Of Film journey, I suspected (correctly as it turned out) that I would be asked about the movies I had watched.
 What were they about and who starred in them?
 Who were they directed by?
 Where they worth viewing?